CallanVass/API_webserver_project/README.md

 - GET /companies/
 View All Companies

 *Allows user to view a list of companies.
-Companies cannot view a total list, although they will be able to see when students are in the process of getting an internship.
-This will encourage healthy competition as well as ensure companies act quickly when selecting students.*
+Companies can view the list of other companies too.*

 FIELDS: NONE